925 Camp St

 Peter Rogers in Honor of Bradley Sumrall

 “I follow my hands, and they often reveal the answers to the questions that I am asking myself while I explore the material I am working with.” – Sonya Yong James

 From Native American sacred medicine bundles to the Jewish laying of tefillin, wrapping and binding have been used as a symbolic device by humans throughout history.
 Both the ritual act and the act of creating art are ways of putting concrete reality to abstract ideas.
-Drawing inspiration from the traditions of various cultures – Haitian Voudou, Appalachian broom-making, Calabrian silk production, Peruvian rope coiling, Congo Nkisi – the contemporary Southern artists in Entwined engage wrapping and binding as a symbolic aesthetic device, and often as a ritual practice within their work.
+Drawing inspiration from the traditions of various cultures – Haitian Voudou, Appalachian broom-making, Calabrian silk production, Peruvian rope coiling, Congo Nkisi – the contemporary artists in this exhibition engage wrapping and binding as both symbolic aesthetic device, and often as a ritual practice within their work.

 Each artist in this exhibition approaches the simple acts of wrapping and binding from a unique perspective.
 Some are involved in the haptic absorption of repetitive handwork – a sort of ritual meditation on texture and rhythm.
 Others are exploring the symbolic power of the physical act – weaving narratives through form, image and materials.
 This exhibition contains a feast of texture and a vast range of materials – clay, fabric, rope, egg tempera, driftwood, loofah, antler, bone, wire, coffee, ashes, teeth, yarn, wool, chalk and a plethora of found objects.
 Through wrapping, painting, weaving, coiling, drawing, or knotting, each artist binds their own unique and thoroughly contemporary vision to an ancient, universal and very human practice.

 This exhibition is curated by Bradley Sumrall, Ogden Museum Curator of the Collection.